EvolOfThings/Evoluron/Evoluron.md

 - Every man has two lives, and the second begins when he realizes he has only one.
 [Confucius] I'm here.

 - Take care of health.

+- Read.
+Whenever you have time to spare read a book.